S0ulM1ke/Array_Sorter_Task/README.md

 ```
 ArraySorterTask.exe -target input_arrays.txt
 ```
-* Target file that needs to be proceeded
+* Target file that needs to be processed

 #### Print
 ```